[Skip to main text]

 IDENTIFYING POTENTIAL NEW LANDFILL SITES IN CONNECTICUT

-Further, there is some waste – bulky items such as old furniture and rolls of carpeting, and construction and demolition debris – that cannot be processed by WTE plants and thus must be disposed of in landfills.
-There are only a handful of solid waste landfills still open in Connecticut, and those that remain are expected to be full in a few years.
-In 2004, CRRA began an exhaustive study of the entire state, looking to identify potential sites for one or more new landfills for disposal of solid waste, process residue, bulky and non-processible waste and ash residue.
+Further, there is some waste – bulky items such as old furniture and rolls of carpeting, and construction and demolition debris – that cannot be processed by trash-to-energy plants and thus must be disposed of in landfills.
+Only one major solid waste landfill is still open in Connecticut, and that one will be full in a few years.

 to top